claudioandre-br/packages/README.md

 Packages
 =============

 [Snap](http://snapcraft.io/) and [Flatpak](http://flatpak.org/) are cool new ways of distributing Linux applications among a wide range of different distros.
-They are technologies/frameworks to deploy applications in a secure, sandboxed and containerised way.
+They are technologies to deploy applications in a secure, sandboxed and containerised way.

 In here there are **Snap** and **Flatpak** packages.